salilab/imp_spatiotemporal_tutorial/README.md

 # IMP spatiotemporal tutorial
 Tutorial for computing spatiotemporal integrative models in IMP.
-For more information please check out our publication:
+For more information please check out the related publications:
+* Latham et al. in preparation. (methods paper)
+* Latham et al. in preparation. (tutorial paper)

 ### This tutorial explores scripts that:
 * Generates snapshot models at various timepoints along a dynamic process